DBA-Turkiye/DiagnoseCovid19/README.md

 You can find the summary of required actions in order to import ODM & BPM project below.

 ##  5. <a name='ODM-OperationalDecisionManager'></a>ODM - Operational Decision Manager
-***Disclaimer:** If you are planning to open this diagnosing tool to public, It is highly recommended to change the rules implemented inside ODM which combines symptoms and diseases with the help of a health professional before going live.*

 ###  5.1. <a name='Importingthedecisionservice'></a>Importing the decision service
 * Open Decision Center - https://YOURIP:PORT/decisioncenter/login